Congo trains 3,000 new army recruits amid Rwanda tensions

 GOMA, Congo (AP) — More than 3,000 new military recruits began training Monday as the Congolese army steps up its fight against the M23 rebels that it alleges are backed by neighboring Rwanda.

-The Rwandan government, which has repeatedly denied supporting M23, meanwhile said that a Congolese fighter plane had “violated Rwandan airspace” by landing briefly at Rubavu airport.
+The Rwandan government, which has repeatedly denied supporting M23, said that a Congolese fighter plane had “violated Rwandan airspace” by landing briefly at Rubavu airport.
+Congo later said that the unarmed aircraft had flown accidentally into Rwandan airspace.

-“No military action was taken by Rwanda in response, and the jet returned to the DRC,” the Rwandan government said in a statement.

 Tensions have mounted as the M23 rebels have advanced in recent weeks, seizing several key towns including Kiwanja.
 Congo’s government has blamed Rwanda and expelled the Rwandan ambassador about a week ago.